wenlzhang/obsidian-todoist-context-bridge/README.md

 ### Setup

-To enable bidirectional sync:
+To enable task completion auto-sync:
-1. **Enable the feature**: Turn on "Bidirectional task completion sync" in settings
+1. **Enable the feature**: Turn on "Task completion auto-sync" in settings
 2. **Configure sync interval**: Set how often the plugin checks for changes (1-1440 minutes)
 3. **Set time window** (optional): Limit sync to recent tasks for better performance
 4. **Enable completion timestamp** (optional): Add timestamps when syncing from Todoist to Obsidian